 Any price comparison is to a new, nonrefurbished product price.

-Dyson Small Ball Animal or Allergy Upright Vacuum Cleaner (Certified Refurbished)
+Dyson Small Ball Multi-Floor or DC50 Upright Vacuum Cleaner (Certified Refurbished)

 - Lightweight for easy lifting up stairs and around the home